-This course builds upon the work covered in years 11 and 12 and is assessed against both achievement and BCITO unit standards.
+This course builds upon the work covered in years 11 and 12 and is assessed against BCITO Unit Standards.
+Students are expected to design and manage a construction project that is of a Level Three complexity.

-The course will be selected from the standards below.
+The course is comprised of the standards below.

-It is necessary that students should have completed a year 12 workshop programme, or, will need to discuss entrance with Curriculum Leader.
+It is necessary that students have completed a year 12 workshop programme, or, entry to the course is discussed with the Workshop TIC.